-Will demolish domes of new Telangana Secretariat if elected to power: state BJP chief | Politics
+Will demolish domes of new Telangana Secretariat if elected to power: State BJP chief | Politics

 - India

-Telangana BJP president Bandi Sanjay Kumar on Friday said his party would demolish the domes of the state's new Secretariat building if it gets elected to power, and make changes to it to reflect the culture of Telangana along with that of the country.
+Telangana BJP president Bandi Sanjay Kumar has said his party would demolish the domes of the state's new Secretariat building if it gets elected to power, and make changes to it to reflect the culture of Telangana along with that of the country.

 The Secretariat building, named after Babasaheb Ambedkar by the BRS government, should be inaugurated on April 14, Ambedkar's birth anniversary, Kumar said.